 But, the position and messaging from Europe is mixed.
 In recent months Europe has actively financed, trained and enabled the Libyan coastguard to intercept smuggler boats and return migrants to Libya where they face an uncertain but likely abusive future.
 Numerous human rights agencies have criticised the EU for ‘inhumane’ policies.
 Somewhat ironically, pressure from Europe to stem the flow of migrants to Europe may be inadvertently fuelling alternative money-making enterprises, or ‘cost-recovery’ efforts for smugglers and militias holding migrants and making money by selling them off as farm hands and slaves.

 The International Organization for Migration estimates there are currently between 700,000 and one million migrants stuck in the country which is for many a place of inescapable, high risk limbo.
 It is likely more will continue to arrive.
 Despite the international focus on mixed migration flows to and from Libya and the Libyan crisis, the country is still perceived as a work migration destination for many Bangladesh, sub-Saharan and North African nationals.
-Of all migrants interviewed in Libya in 2017 by both the Mixed Migration Monitoring Mechanism (4Mi) and the IOM’s DTM initiative, 52 per cent on average reported Libya as a destination country.
+Of all migrants interviewed in Libya in 2017 by both 4Mi, the data collection programme of MMC, and the IOM’s DTM initiative, 52 per cent on average reported Libya as a destination country.

 So far, only 10,000 migrants have been assisted by the IOM to return home this year from Libya.
 Under the plan following the AU/EU Summit source countries will reportedly have to come to a holding centre in Tripoli and take back their citizens.
 Migrants without documentation would be held until their case is resolved.
 The plan could see up to 15,000 people flown out of Libya.
 The Libyan government on Wednesday night agreed to allow the migrants to be evacuated.